The Ultimate In Birding Tours

 We should also run into some of the rarer species of the area, which include Temminck’s Tragopan, Great and Fulvous Parrotbills, Rusty-flanked and Hodgson’s Treecreepers, Ultramarine Flycatcher, Yellow-bellied Flowerpecker, Dark-breasted and Dark-rumped Rosefinches, and Tibetan Serin.
 The superb Red Panda has also been seen here, though we would count ourselves extremely lucky to see one.

 Finally, the highest venue and, in many ways the best!
 A steep winding road leads some 60 km from Dirang up to the Sela Pass which, at 4176m (13701ft), is one of the highest motorable passes in the Himalayas.
 As we thread our way through the steep forested valleys, we will gradually ascend through changing habitat zones, finally emerging above the conifer-dominated treeline at the barren and rocky pass.
-By the time of our visit, the temperatures should be rising, and the snows melting, and we will hopefully be treated to a stunning view of rugged peaks stretching away as far as the eye can see.
+By the time of our visit, the temperatures should be rising and the snow melting, and we will hopefully be treated to a stunning view of rugged peaks stretching away as far as the eye can see.

-In the open landscape above the treeline, we will be on the lookout for the well-camouflaged Snow Partridge, flocks of Snow Pigeons and the strange Grandala, which looks like a cross between a thrush and a starling, and which regularly soars above the slopes.
+In the open landscape above the treeline, we will be on the lookout for the well-camouflaged Snow Partridge, flocks of Snow Pigeons and the strange Grandala, which looks like a cross between a thrush and a starling and regularly soars above the slopes.
 Himalayan (Griffon) Vultures may be seen soaring around the slopes.
 Closer to the forest limit, we will scan the slopes for that classic high-montane pheasant, the Himalayan Monal, and listen for its curlew-like cries.

 Moving back down to the upper forest levels, sprinkled with conifers and birch, we will explore a series of tracks and trails in search of the superb Blood Pheasant.
-Busy bird-waves contain Rufous-vented, Coal and Grey Crested Tits, while with a bit of luck the scrub at the forest edge will provide cover for the restricted range Rufous-breasted Bush Robin.
+Busy bird-waves contain Rufous-vented, Coal and Grey Crested Tits, while with a bit of luck, the scrub at the forest edge will provide cover for the restricted range Rufous-breasted Bush Robin.

-Mountain streams hold White-throated Dipper (which here replaces the Brown Dipper ) and if we are in luck Little Forktail as well.
+Mountain streams hold White-throated Dipper (which here replaces the Brown Dipper ) and, if we are in luck, Little Forktail as well.
 The sought-after Solitary Snipe winters in the area, and if we are lucky we will come across a lingering individual.

 Other species that we will be looking for include the restricted-range Tibetan Blackbird as well as Red-billed Chough, Eurasian Wren, the lovely White-throated Redstart, Alpine and Rufous-breasted Accentors, Olive-backed and Rosy Pipits, Himalayan White-browed Rosefinch and White-winged Grosbeak.
 Plain and Brandt’s Mountain Finches, and also the large Red-fronted Rosefinch, are sometimes present.

-Northeast India: Day 4 After some final birding in the Dirang region we will drive south via the Phudung road and Tenga to Lamacamp, situated at 2350m at the edge of Eaglenest Wildlife Sanctuary, for the first of our five nights at Eaglenest.
+Northeast India: Day 6 After some final birding in the Dirang region we will drive south via the Phudung road and Tenga to Lamacamp, situated at 2350m at the edge of Eaglenest Wildlife Sanctuary, for the first of our five nights at Eaglenest.
 In the late afternoon, we will begin our exploration of the sanctuary.

 In late 2006 the first new species to be discovered in the Indian subcontinent for many decades was described in the form of the beautiful Bugun Liocichla.
 We can expect to find this rare Indian endemic which is, so far, almost exclusively known from the Lamacamp area!